gatsby-inc/gatsby-starter-newsletter/README.md

 }
 ```

 Also note that the error property returns an _array_ of errors; there may be more than one error message returned.
+The front-end is already written to display these errors as intended so long as the API contract is adhered to.

 ### Persisting submissions

 We will want to keep track of all the valid newsletter sign ups so that we can reach out to these individuals later.
 As the last part of processing a successful submission, persist the submission fields by writing to a JSON file.

-To ensure that users cannot get on the newsletter list twice, return a custom error message if the email address has previously been submitted and persisted.
+Additionally, to prevent users from getting put on the newsletter list twice, return a custom error message if the email address has previously been submitted and persisted.

 ### Countries and regions